mrkmg/git-stream/README.md

 release back into master and create a tag for the version.
 It will also push both your master branch and the new tags up to origin.

+    git stream release update 1.1.0

 The last feature is the hotfix.
 Lets say some time goes by, you have committed to master a few times, started a couple new features, but then a bug is reported that needs an immediate fix.
 This is where Hot Fixes come into play.
-If back in version 1.1.0 a critical bug was introduced.
-We would want the release a version 1.1.1 which addresses this bug.
+If back in version 1.1.0 a critical bug was introduced, we would want the release a version 1.1.1 which addresses this bug.

 To make that fix, you start the hotfix.

     git stream hotfix start 1.1.0 security-flaw-bug

 This will create a branch named "hotfix/1.1.0-security-flaw-bug" forked from the tag 1.1.0.
-Fix the bug and then finish the hotfix, and implementing it in 1.1.1.
+Fix the bug and then finish the hotfix, and implement it in 1.1.1.

     git stream hotfix finish 1.1.0-security-flaw-bug 1.1.1